This section describes legislation in Australia that bans smoking and/or vaping in public spaces, including:

 - a shopping centre, mall or plaza

-To be considered ‘enclosed’, a public place (or part of a public place) must have an overhead cover and be 75 per cent or more enclosed. x A public place is ‘75per cent or more enclosed’ if the area that opens directly to the outside air is 25 per cent or less of the total closed and open area of the walls and overhead cover. xi
+To be considered ‘enclosed’, a public place (or part of a public place) must have an overhead cover and be 75 per cent or more enclosed.12 A public place is ‘75 per cent or more enclosed’ if the area that opens directly to the outside air is 25 per cent or less of the total closed and open area of the walls and overhead cover.13

 15.7.2.2 Outdoor eating and drinking places

-From 9 December 2010 smoking was banned in all outdoor eating and drinking places in the Australian Capital Territory apart from designated outdoor smoking areas at licensed premises.
-4 Smoking is banned only during periods where food or drink is being offered or provided, consumed or cleared.
-An ‘outdoor eating and drinking place’ is defined as a public place where tables and chairs are provided for customers to consume food purchased from an on-site service, or any liquor licensed outdoor area. xii Liquor licensed venues such as pubs, clubs, taverns and bars may designate part of their licensed outdoor area as a designated outdoor smoking area (DOSA). xiii A DOSA must be separated from non-smoking outdoor areas by a non-permeable wall, or a four metre wide buffer zone.
+From 9 December 2010, smoking was banned in all outdoor eating and drinking places in the ACT apart from designated outdoor smoking areas at licensed premises.17 Smoking is banned only during periods where food or drink is being offered or provided, consumed or cleared.
+An ‘outdoor eating and drinking place’ is defined as a public place where tables and chairs are provided for customers to consume food purchased from an on-site service, or any liquor licensed outdoor area.18 Liquor licensed venues such as pubs, clubs, taverns and bars may designate part of their licensed outdoor area as a designated outdoor smoking area (DOSA).19 A DOSA must be separated from non-smoking outdoor areas by a non-permeable wall, or a four metre wide buffer zone.
 No food or drink service may be provided and no food may be eaten within a DOSA.
 In addition, the occupier of the licensed premises must maintain a smoking management plan and take reasonable steps to prevent smoke from the DOSA entering any other part of the outdoor eating or drinking place.

 15.7.2.3 Smoking in cars

-In October 2011 the Australian Capital Territory Legislative Assembly passed legislation banning smoking in cars when children under 16 years of age are present.
-This legislation came into effect on 1 May 2012. xiv
+In October 2011, the ACT Legislative Assembly passed legislation banning smoking in cars when children under 16 years of age are present.20 This legislation came into effect on 1 May 2012.

 15.7.2.4 Ministerial power to declare areas ‘smoke-free’